MakeSchool-Tutorials/ML-Classification-Tutorial/P01-Logistic-Classifiers/content.md

 As we can see, we do indeed have our four main features: _sepal length (cm)_, _sepal width (cm)_, _petal length (cm)_, and _petal width (cm)_.

-Each feature in our dataset contains continuous data, which is essential for appropraite regression calculation.
+Each feature in our dataset contains continuous data, which is essential for appropriate regression calculation.

 We can peek at our target vector as well, just to see if our classes are consistent with what we expect.